Art & Design Foundation Diplomas (Art Foundation)

 For full details, check out the government's official Advanced Learner Loan page, as well as its information on FE courses.

-There should be no tuition fee required for art foundation courses in Wales, but check the details and eligibility criteria for any course that interests you.
+There shouldn't be a tuition fee for art foundation courses in Wales, but check the details and eligibility criteria for any course that interests you.

 You may be eligible for the Welsh Government Learning Grant (WGLG).
-The WGLG FE is an income-assessed grant of up to £1,500 that aims to encourage more people to continue with education, where otherwise it may not be possible.
-It’s not a loan and therefore not repayable.
+The WGLG FE is an income-assessed grant of up to £1,500 that aims to encourage more people to continue with education where otherwise it may not be possible.
+It’s not a loan and so isn't repayable.

-The key eligibility criteria for the WGLG FE are as follows:
+The key eligibility criteria for the WGLG FE are:

-- You must be 19 or at the beginning of the academic year you wish to study.
+- You must be 19 or older at the beginning of the academic year you want to study

-- If you are a UK citizen living in Wales, you should be eligible.
+- If you're a UK citizen living in Wales you should be eligible

-- If you’re not a UK citizen you may still be eligible – complete the application form and return it to Student Finance Wales which will let you know if you are.
+- If you’re not a UK citizen you may still be eligible – complete the application form and return it to Student Finance Wales, who'll let you know if you are